-Normally, skin cells take 21 to 28 days to mature.
-During this time, they travel to the surface of the skin, where they are lost in a constant invisible shedding of dead cells.
+Normally a skin cell matures in 21 to 28 days and during this time it travels to the surface, where it is lost in a constant invisible shedding of dead cells.

 In patches of psoriasis the turnover of skin cells is much faster, around 4 to 7 days, and this means that even live cells can reach the surface and accumulate with dead cells.
 The extent of psoriasis and how it affects an individual varies from person to person.
-Some individuals might have a small, hidden patch on an elbow that doesn't bother them, while others may have large visible areas of skin involved that significantly affect daily life and relationships.
+Some may be mildly affected with a tiny patch hidden away on an elbow, which does not bother them, while others may have large visible areas of skin involved that significantly affect daily life and relationships.
 This process is the same wherever it occurs on the body.
 Psoriasis is not contagious.
 For more detailed information on psoriasis see our leaflet What is Psoriasis? or visit our website.